chanryc/apcsa-freedom-project/tool/learning-log.md

 11/12/23:
 [Swift Youtube Playlist](https://www.youtube.com/playlist?list=PL5PR3UyfTWvfacnfUsvNcxIiKIgidNRoW)
-* watched part 1 and 2 on variables and constants
+* watched parts 1 and 2 on variables and constants
   * syntax is similar to how javascript declares and initializes variables

 * found out about Swift playground and possibly use it to make the app without the need for Xcode